 Fall Cannabis Shopping for First-Time Buyers

 Fall brings many first-time cannabis buyers to Vermont, especially tourists from states without legal cannabis.
-If you’re exploring Vermont cannabis for the first time:
+If you’re exploring Vermont cannabis for the first time, our first-time cannabis Vermont guide and Vermont dispensary etiquette guide will prepare you for your visit.

 Start with Lower Potency